alexandertomsovic/alexandertomsovic/README.md

 - Fullstack software engineer at [WelcomeJPEG](https://welcomejpeg.com).
 - Creator of the [Instock](https://instockapp.org) app and [LexBot](https://lexbot.org).
 - Founder of [A.R.T.
 Corp, LLC](https://alextomsovic1.wixsite.com/artcorp).
-- Minted the [Potted Plants](https://opensea.io/pottedplantsnft) NFT Project that plants a tree whenever a PPP NFT is minted or sold.
+- Minted the [Potted Plants](https://opensea.io/pottedplantsnft) NFT Project that plants a real tree whenever an NFT is minted or sold.

 ## Hobbies
 - Quite interested in the future and applications of AI and ML.